explicitcontextualunderstanding/audiobook/audiobook-plan.md

     huggingface-cli login
     # Follow the prompts, you might need to create a token on huggingface.co
     ```
-3.  **Download the model:** This will download the model files to a local cache directory (usually `~/.cache/huggingface/hub/models--sesame--csm-1b`).
+3.  **Download the model:** This will download the model files to a specific local directory.
     ```bash
+    # Make sure the target directory exists
+    mkdir -p ~/huggingface_models
+    # Download, specifying the local directory and disabling symlinks for Docker compatibility
     huggingface-cli download sesame/csm-1b --local-dir ~/huggingface_models/sesame-csm-1b --local-dir-use-symlinks False
-    # We use a specific local dir and disable symlinks for easier mounting into Docker.
-    # Make sure the directory ~/huggingface_models exists or adjust the path.
-    mkdir -p ~/huggingface_models
     ```
     *Note: You may need to visit the model page on Hugging Face first (https://huggingface.co/sesame/csm-1b) and accept any terms or agreements.*